jsheppard95/pdb_analysis/README.md

 ## Results
 ### Radius of Gyration
-We coarse grain each protein structure in the data set by filtering to include only alpha-carbon residues, those fixed to the backbone chain of the protein.
+We first coarse grain each protein structure in the data set by filtering to include only alpha-carbon residues, those fixed to the backbone chain of the protein.
 We the compute the radius of gyration for the coarse-grained sequence by first summing over all residues and then over hydrophobic residues only.
 We then create a scatter plot of each protein radius of gyration (for both all residues and hydrophobic residues only) versus the protein chain chain length (total number of alpha-carbon amino acids).
-We then compute and plot the ratio of these radii, `Rg_phobic/Rg_all` and again plot the result against protein chain length.
+We then compute and plot the ratio of these radii, `Rg_phobic/Rg_all`, and again plot the result against protein chain length.
 The results are shown below.

 ![Rg_length](output/Rg_length.png)